moby/moby/docs/sources/use/working_with_volumes.md

     sudo docker run -t -i -v /var/logs:/var/host_logs:ro ubuntu bash

-The command above mounts the host directory `/var/logs`{.docutils .literal} into the container with read only permissions as `/var/host_logs`.
+The command above mounts the host directory `/var/logs` into the container with read only permissions as `/var/host_logs`.

 New in version v0.5.0.